 Texas law provides for students who have diabetes.
 It requires students, their parents/guardians, and physicians to develop a diabetes management plan and provide it to the school principal, school nurse and all of the student's teachers.
 The school nurse may develop an individualized health plan for the student if the student will need care for diabetes while at school.
-At least one unlicensed diabetes care assistant must be trained on each campus where a student with diabetes is enrolled.
-School employees who transport/supervise the student during off-campus activity shall be provided a one-page information sheet for emergency care situations.
+At least one unlicensed diabetes care assistant, designated by the campus principal, must be trained on each campus where a student with diabetes is enrolled.
+School employees who transport/supervise the student during offcampus activity shall be provided a one-page information sheet for emergency care situations.